Auxiliary Likelihood-Based Approximate Bayesian Computation in State Space Models: Auxiliary likelihood-based ABC in SSMs: Theory and computation

-On the other hand, asymptotic Gaussianity of the MLE for the parameters of (\ref{meas_gen}) and (\ref{state_gen}) implies (under regularity) that the MLE\ satisfies the factorization theorem and is thereby asymptotically sufficient for the parameters of that model.
-(See Cox and Hinkley, 1974, Chp.
-9 for elucidation of this matter.)
+On the other hand, {limiting} Gaussianity of the MLE for the parameters of (\ref{meas_gen}) and (\ref{state_gen}) {implies that, under regularity, }the MLE\ (asymptotically) satisfies the factorization theorem and is thereby asymptotically sufficient for the parameters of that model.
 Denoting the log-likelihood function by $L({\mathbf{y;\phi}})$, maximizing $L({\mathbf{y;\phi}})$ with respect to ${\mathbf{\phi}}$ yields $\widehat{{\mathbf{\phi}}}$, which could, \textit{in principle}, be used to define ${\mathbf{\eta}}({\mathbf{.}})$ in an ABC algorithm.
 For large enough $T$ (and for $\varepsilon\rightarrow0$) the algorithm would thus produce draws from the exact posterior.
-Indeed, in arguments that mirror those adopted by Gouri\'{e}roux \textit{et al.} (1993) and Gallant and Tauchen (1996) for the indirect inference and efficient method of moments estimators respectively, Gleim and Pigorsch (2013) demonstrate that if ${\mathbf{\eta}}({\mathbf{.}})$ is chosen to be the MLE of an auxiliary model that {nests (or `smoothly embeds'}) the true model in some well-defined way, asymptotic sufficiency for the true parameters\textbf{\ }will still be achieved; see also Gouri\'{e}roux and Monfort (1995) on this point.
+Indeed, in arguments that mirror those adopted by Gouri\'{e}roux \textit{et al.} (1993) and Gallant and Tauchen (1996) for the indirect inference and efficient method of moments estimators respectively, if ${\mathbf{\eta}}({\mathbf{.}})$ is chosen to be the MLE of an auxiliary model that {nests (or `smoothly embeds'}) the true model in some well-defined way, asymptotic sufficiency for the true parameters\textbf{\ }will still be achieved; see also Gouri\'{e}roux and Monfort (1995) on this point.

 Of course, if the SSM in question is such that the exact likelihood is accessible, the model is likely to be tractable enough to preclude the need for treatment via ABC, with the primary goal of this paper being the presentation of ABC methods in SSMs for which exact methods are essentially infeasible.
 Further, the quest for asymptotic sufficiency via a \textit{nesting} auxiliary model conflicts with the quest for an accurate non-parametric estimate of the posterior using the ABC draws, given that the dimension of the parameter set in the auxiliary model is, by construction, likely to be large.
 Hence, in practice, the appropriate goal in using the auxiliary likelihood approach to ABC in the SSM context is to define, via (\ref{miss1}) and (\ref{miss2}), a sensible \textit{parsimonious} approximation to the true model\textbf{\ }in (\ref{meas_gen}) and (\ref{state_gen}), for which the associated likelihood function can be evaluated with computational ease and speed.
 Heuristically, if the approximating model is `accurate enough' as a representation of the true model, such an approach will yield, via the ABC algorithm, an estimate of the posterior distribution that is conditioned on a statistic that is `close to' being asymptotically sufficient for\textbf{\ }$\mathbf{\phi}$.
 We certainly make no attempt in this paper to formalize this statement in any way.
 Nevertheless, we do view the notion of asymptotic sufficiency of the auxiliary MLE as being a intuitively compelling characteristic of the auxiliary likelihood-based approach to ABC, and the numerical results presented later provide some support for its importance in practice.
 More critically, however, pursuing the auxiliary likelihood route enables us to draw on regularity as it pertains to likelihood functions, and maximization thereof, to prove the Bayesian consistency of the resultant ABC posterior and, hence, the baseline accuracy of the inferences produced via this route.